magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-37182-inconsistent-search-results-for-elasticsearch-6-and-7.md

 labels: 2.4.1,2.4.1-p1,2.4.2,Elasticsearch version,QPT 1.0.22,Quality Patches Tool,search,support tools
 ---

 The MDVA-37182 Magento patch fixes the issue with inconsistent search behavior across versions 6 and 7 of ElasticSearch.
-This patch is available when the [Quality Patches Tool (QPT) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.22 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.22 is installed.
 The patch ID is MDVA-37182.
 Please note that the issue is scheduled to be fixed in Magento 2.4.3.

 ## Affected products and versions